Kittatinny Regional High School: Board of education

 The district's board of education, comprised of nine members, sets policy and oversees the fiscal and educational operation of the district through its administration.
 As a Type II school district, the board's trustees are elected directly by voters to serve three-year terms of office on a staggered basis, with three seats up for election each year held (since 2012) as part of the November general election.
 The board appoints a superintendent to oversee the district's day-to-day operations and a business administrator to supervise the business functions of the district.
-Seats on the board of education are allocated based on the basis of the population of the constituent municipalities.
+Seats on the board of education are allocated based on the basis of the population of the constituent municipalities, with three members each allocated to both Hampton Township and Stillwater Township, two to Fredon Township and one to Sandyston Township.